loomio/loomio-docs/en/src/policy/subscriptions/management/index.md

 1. Find **Plan Details**, click **Cancel** (on the right).
 2. Tell us why you are canceling the plan.
-3. Choose **Cancel Now** or **Cancel At End of Period**.
+3. Choose **Cancel Now** or **Cancel At End of Period** if you want to continue using Loomio for any remaining billing period.

+In general we do not refund subscription fees for any remaining unused billing period.
+See [Refunds](#refunds) below.

 If you’re having trouble finding your billing portal link or need help to cancel, or manage any details of your plan, please [contact us](https://www.loomio.com/contact).

 ### What happens when a subscription is cancelled?
 Initially when you cancel, your group data will remain available, however you will no longer be able to start new threads or invite members to the group.

-If you have not already done so, we recommend that you export your group data.
+If you have not already done so, we recommend that you [export your group data](https://help.loomio.com/en/user_manual/groups/data_export/index.html).

 After 30 days from cancellation, your group and all content will be deleted from our active systems and you will no longer be able to access the data.

 ## Refunds
 When it comes to refunds, we treat our customers how we ourselves would like to be treated, and assess requests fairly.

+To process a refund, we must receive a request within 30 days of the date payment was made.

 [Contact us](https://www.loomio.com/contact) if you would like a refund.

-To process a refund, we must receive a request within 30 days of the date payment was made.